CDCgov/flu-nursing-home-model/README.md

 Scripts to reproduce each figure are located in `rscripts/`.

-Equations and parameters for the baseline model are given in `rscripts/eqns.R` an `rscripts/parameters.R`, respectively.
+Equations and parameters for the baseline model are given in `rscripts/eqns.R` and `rscripts/parameters.R`, respectively.

 ### Additional information